mangoseller/ParameterPGD/README.md

 ## Implications For AI Safety

 This experiment explored an approach to AI safety using parameter-space interventions through Parameter Gradient Descent (PGD).
-While our experimental domain is arithmetic computation, the results suggest possibilities that could be relevant to broader AI safety challenges, particularly regarding existential risk from advanced AI systems.
+While the experimental domain is arithmetic computation, the results suggest possibilities that could be relevant to broader AI safety challenges, particularly regarding existential risk from advanced AI systems.

-The key finding from our experiments is that parameter-space interventions through PGD showed strong results in preventing undesired outputs.
-Notably, in our arithmetic testbed, both the *pgd* and *full_pgd* models achieved significantly better invalid recall compared to a control model trained with traditional adversarial training, suggesting that operating directly on network parameters might offer advantages over traditional input-space adversarial training approaches.
+The key finding from the experiments is that parameter-space interventions through PGD showed strong results in preventing undesired outputs.
+Notably, in the arithmetic testbed, both the *pgd* and *full_pgd* models achieved significantly better invalid recall compared to a control model trained with traditional adversarial training, suggesting that operating directly on network parameters might offer advantages over traditional input-space adversarial training approaches.
 This success in a simple domain points to interesting possibilities for more complex systems.

 If this approach could be successfully scaled to more complex systems like Large Language Models (**LLMs**), it might offer new ways to address safety challenges.
 For instance, rather than relying solely on input filtering or output censoring to prevent the generation of harmful content, parameter-space interventions could potentially create more fundamental barriers against generating such outputs.